 Gift cards may not be purchased for college sponsored events.

 Clubs and organizations can use funds to provide snacks, refreshments, and prepared food from local restaurants for students during meetings and events.
 We recognize that food brings people together and is a factor in building community.

 Food can be purchased with the SGA credit card with club funds by filling out an Expenditure Request Form in Presence and booking a time to use the credit card under the SGA Office Reservations.

-Clubs may also purchase food items from stores such as Big Y, Walmart, etc.
+Clubs may also purchase food items from stores such as Stop & Shop, Walmart, etc. Big

 Catering from Aramark

 Follow the below process when ordering through MCLA (Aramark) to cater a campus event.

 Follow the below process when ordering from a local restaurant to cater a campus event.